Connecticut Route 100

-Route 100 is a state highway in Connecticut that connects the town center of East Haven with the Foxon community in the northern part of town.
+Route 100 is a United States state highway in Connecticut that connects the town center of East Haven with the Foxon community in the northern part of town.

 Route description

 Route 100 lies wholly within the town of East Haven.
 It begins at US 1 in the eastern part of town and heads west through the town center along Main Street before turning north along North High Street.
 It crosses over US 1 without a direct connection and intersects Interstate 95 (I-95) at exit 52 before continuing north to end at Route 80 in the Foxon section of town.
 The interchange with I-95 is a partial one and allows direct access to northbound and from southbound I-95 only.
 Traffic heading for southbound I-95 is directed to use Kimberly Avenue, which connects to US 1.
 This portion of Kimberly Avenue is an unsigned state road with designation State Road 735.